LarsVadgaard/AP-Exam/README.md

 The date in the report is recent, as I had to compileit again because it was never added to the repo.

+## `report`
+The `report` folder contains the written report for the exam (written in LaTeX).
+The compiled report would be put in a zipfile along with the `handin` folder and handed in.